stevenc-stb/spdx-3-model/model/Hardware/Classes/ReproduceAction.md

 Reproduction involves the act of replicating or reproducing a product.
 This includes producing new products related to husbandry, agriculture, and fishing.

 Relationship:
-For Each `ReproductionAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasInput’ on the from and an `/Core/Element` class or subclass on the to.
+For Each `ReproduceAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasInput’ on the from and an `/Core/Element` class or subclass on the to.

 ## Metadata

-- name: ReproductionAction
+- name: ReproduceAction
-- SubclassOf: CreationAction
+- SubclassOf: CreateAction
 - Instantiability: Concrete